 I bake it in a pre-heated 450° oven for 20-25 minutes until golden brown on top.
 I found that in my oven I have to lower the rack to one level below the center rack in order to keep the tops of the loaves from cracking and getting too brown like in the photo below.

 This may seem like quite the process but it really is simple.
 I just set my timer for each rise time and get other things done in between.
 I am so happy that we decided to start using sourdough all of the time.
 I hope you will try your own sourdough and share you progress with me!

-- 2 Cups active sourdough starter
+- 2 Cups Active Sourdough Starter

-- 10 Cups of flour (divided)
+- 10 Cups Flour Unbleached (Divided)